CemtiCofes/Rolling-Sky-Edit-Archives/README.md

   - Theme files go to Themes
   - geoBuffer files go to GeoBuffers

+Notes:
-Note: These level files are not the final version of the edits.
+- These level files are not the final version of the edits.
+- Music won't play in-game.
+You have to use a video editor to insert the music.
+  - A trimmed music file for Symbolism pt.
+II and VIMH are included in the folders.